The rise in Bilbao Pagasarri is an activity quite frequently, hence the road Pagasarri be well documented.

 To finish up the top, climb a hill behind the bar.

-Taking the road Pagasarri ancient, ascension round the hour and twenty minutes.
+Taking the old road Pagasarri, ascension round the hour and twenty minutes.